-In Part One of this step-by-step tutorial series, we explained how to use widgets in WordPress and in Part Two, we explained how to configure text widgets.
+In Part One of this tutorial, we explained how to use widgets in WordPress and in Part 2, we explained how to configure text widgets.

-In Part 3, we began configuring various frequently-used widgets.
+In Part 3, we began configuring various default WordPress widgets.

-In this final section, you are going to conclude this step-by-step tutorial by configuring a few more frequently-used WordPress sidebar widgets.
+In this final installment, we show you how to complete the step-by-step tutorial series by learning how to configure a few more frequently-used WordPress widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing …